 And in my humble opinion, one chewy chocolate chip cookie recipe is never enough.

-I’ve already shared some of my favorites, like these ginormous Chocolate Cherry Ripples, Coconut Almond Chocolate Chippers, Salted Tahini Chocolate Chip Cookies, Bailey’s Irish Cream Cookies and Mocha Pecan Chunk Cookies.
+I’ve already shared some of my favorites, like these ginormous Cherry Chocolate Chip Cookies, Coconut Almond Chocolate Chippers, Salted Tahini Chocolate Chip Cookies, Bailey’s Irish Cream Cookies and Mocha Pecan Chunk Cookies.
 Trust me, you’re definitely going to want to try these salted buckwheat chocolate chunk cookies.

 I found this recipe in a 2020 issue of Bon Appetit magazine and made a few adaptations to it.
 They’re a cross between chewy chocolate chip cookies and hearty, bold buckwheat cookies and they’re my new obsession.